JonnyHonda/k100-project/_posts/2016-08-29-Now-all-the-silver-base-coat-is-complete.md

 ---
 layout: post
-title: Now all the silver base coat is complete
+title: "Now all the silver base coat is complete"
 date: 2016-08-29
 ---
 Now all the silver base coat is complete﻿